 Goals and objectives of primary/elementary education; teaching and learning theories; basic content areas; and interrelationships.
-Taught on site at Kernan Elementary School.

 EDU 301 - Foundations of Literacy (3)

 Theory and methods of literacy development.
 Assessment and diagnostic procedures.
 Development of critical thinking and individualized reading programs.
 20 hours of fieldwork in high-needs schools required.